openl2m/openl2m/docs/roadmap.rst

 * make vendor support dynamic (i.e. discover at runtime what vendors are supported)

 * test support for AES-192 and up.
-This will require Net-SNMP v5.8 (which is available on CentOS 8, Unbuntu 2020-LTS)
+This will require Net-SNMP v5.8 (which is available on CentOS 8, Unbuntu 2020-LTS, and later)